helenus-driver/helenus/README.md

 # helenus
 The Helenus Driver Project enables annotation of POJO classes and a driver layer to create statements (e.g. creating, updating, selecting from Cassandra tables, ...) by converting annotated POJO objects into actual CQL statements.
-It uses a JPA-liek syntax for annotating POJO classes.
+It uses a JPA-like syntax for annotating POJO classes.

 It defines a driver layer with a similar syntax to Cassandra's own Java driver.